Fethiye To Marmaris Ferry: Seabus Guide

 Photo Credit: IDO Seabus

-The new services are run by IDO, a company that frequently provides ferry and sea bus services in the north of the country, especially around Istanbul.
-The service began on 2 July 2024, and there is one ferry per day in each direction: one from Marmaris, one to Fethiye, one back from Fethiye, and one back from Marmaris.
-However, some days, there are fewer, so it’s a good idea to check.
+The services are run by IDO, a company that frequently provides ferry and sea bus services in the north of the country, especially around Istanbul.
+The service began on 2 July 2024, and schedules vary by date and season—so it’s a good idea to check before you plan your day.

-You must book your ticket on the IDO website; you can’t just turn up.
+Tickets are sold through the IDO website, and same-day availability depends on capacity.
 It’s best to book as far ahead as you can, so you can get a window seat and check out the amazing views.

-Seabuses are large, seating up to 400 people over two floors.
+Seabuses are large, multi-deck passenger vessels with airline-style seating.
 The ferries are very spacious and air-conditioned, with toilets and a small snack bar on the lower floor.
 As it’s a high-speed service, you can’t go outside, and obviously, it’s all non-smoking.

-Depending on the weather, the journey takes around 2 hours 40 minutes.
-When you consider that it can take longer than that in a bus or car due to traffic and less comfortable conditions, it’s no surprise this service is now becoming so popular.
+Depending on sea conditions, the journey typically takes between 2.5 and 3 hours.
+When you consider that it can take longer than that in a bus or car due to traffic and less comfortable conditions, it’s easy to see why the route attracted interest during peak season.

 If you’re catching the ferry from Marmaris, you’ll need to go to the marina first.
 You can take a bus or a taxi, and then you’ll need to walk around 2 minutes to the port area.
 It’s well sign-posted, so you can’t go wrong.
 Just pass the ‘O-Yes’ restaurant and keep going just around the corner.
 It’s directly across from the castle.